 Tax on Sale of Foreign Securities

-On sale of foreign securities, the investor will be earning a gain or loss.
-A gain is earned from the sale of the foreign securities by the investor when he is able to dispose off, the securities at a price which is higher than the price at which he purchased the securities at.
-And this shall be taxed in the hands of the Indian Resident as global income shall be taxed in such assesse’s hands.
+On the sale of foreign securities, the investor will be earning a gain or loss.
+A gain is earned from the sale of foreign securities by the investor when he is able to dispose of the securities at a price higher than the price at which he purchased the securities.
+This shall be taxed in the hands of the Indian resident as global income shall be taxed in such assesse’s hands.
 For the purpose of taxation, we can see that the foreign stocks and unlisted equity shares in India are treated at par with the other.

-This gain would be taxed in the hands of the assessee under the head, ‘Income from Capital Gain’.
-Here the same shall be either of the below two;
+This gain would be taxed in the hands of the assessee under the heading ‘Income from Capital Gain’.
+Here, the same shall be either of the below two;

 1. Long-term Capital Gain (LTCG), or